On the power of one pure steered state for EPR-steering with a pair of qubits: Applications

-Consider the standard form of the canonical, aligned two-qubit state in Eq.~\eqref{canonical-form}.
 An interesting class of steering ellipsoids are those with the largest volume given its centre $\boldsymbol{c} = (0, 0, c)$, under the guarantee that the steering ellipsoid is physical.
-These ellipsoids, $\mathcal{E}_{c}^{\max}$, are called \emph{maximally obese}~\cite{Mil14, Mil14a}, and correspond to the single-parameter $(0\leq c\leq 1)$ two-qubit state
+These ellipsoids, $\mathcal{E}_{c}^{\max}$, are called \emph{maximally obese}~\cite{Mil14, Mil14a}, and correspond to the single-parameter $(0\leq c\leq 1)$ two-qubit state called canonical maximally obese states

 where $\ket{\psi_c}\coloneqq (2-c)^{-1/2}(\sqrt{1-c} \ket{01} +\ket{10})$.
 Maximally obese states have been previously studied in the literature, and were found to maximize concurrence, in addition to other measures of quantum correlations\cite{Mil14a}.